Questions? 503.552.1660 / Toll-free 877.669.8737 or firstname.lastname@example.org

-This complementary course brings to life the content covered in the Healing Foods lecture.
+This complementary course brings to life the content covered in the Healing Foods lecture (GSN 505).
 Students will have hands-on experience preparing foods and meals that showcase their healing properties in creative ways.

-This hands-on class emphasizes the objectives of macro- and micronutrient nutrition and is taken concurrently with the Fundamentals of Nutrition course.
+This hands-on class emphasizes the objectives of macroand micronutrient nutrition and is taken concurrently with the Fundamentals of Nutrition course (GSN 507).
 Students will learn through a variety of culinary experiments and case-based activities.

 An examination of the impact nutrition has on health at the cellular level.
 Students will learn about metabolic pathways and how health is affected when those pathways are impaired.
-This class will cover the breakdown and usage of carbohydrates, proteins, lipids as well as cellular utilization of vitamins and minerals.
+This class covers the breakdown and usage of carbohydrates, proteins and lipids, as well as cellular utilization of vitamins and minerals.
 Students will also be introduced to basic inflammation pathways and microbiome health.